 A significant portion of our operating revenues are derived from the products and services sold at our four largest retail distributors.
-As a percentage of total operating revenues, operating revenues derived from products and services sold at the store locations of Walmart was approximately 29% and 27% for the three and six months ended June 30, 2020, respectively.
+As a percentage of total operating revenues, operating revenues derived from products and services sold at the store locations of Walmart was approximately 27% for each of the three and nine months ended September 30, 2020.
 We expect that Walmart will continue to have a significant impact on our operating revenues in future periods, particularly in our Account Services segment.
 It would be difficult to replace Walmart and the operating revenues derived from products and services sold at their stores.
 Accordingly, the loss of Walmart or any significant decrease in customers' spending levels and ability or willingness to purchase our account products through Walmart, for any reason, including due to the COVID-19 pandemic, would have a material adverse effect on our business and results of operations.
 In addition, any publicity associated with the loss of any of our large retail distributors could harm our reputation, making it more difficult to attract and retain consumers and other retail distributors, and could lessen our negotiating power with our remaining and prospective retail distributors.